Dakshineswar: Metro

-The extension of Kolkata Metro Line 1 from Dum Dum to Dakshineswar was sanctioned in 2010–11.
+The extension of Blue Line from Dum Dum to Dakshineswar was sanctioned in 2010–11.
 It was extended up to Noapara in 2013.
 The subsequent work was held up because of the encroachments on railway land.
-The extension was inaugurated on 22 February 2021 by Prime Minister Narendra Modi and now is a part of Kolkata Metro's North- South Line.
+The extension was inaugurated on 22 February 2021 by Prime Minister Narendra Modi and now is a part of Kolkata Metro's North—South Line.

 Education

 Hiralal Mazumdar Memorial College for Women was established at Dakshineswar in 1959.
 It offers honours courses in Bengali, English, Sanskrit, sociology, history, political science, philosophy, education, journalism, music, geography, economics, zoology, botany, food & nutrition, psychology, chemistry and general courses in BA and B Sc.

-Adyapeath Annada Polytechnic College is a government sponsored college and was established at Dakshineswar in 2016.
+Adyapeath Annada Polytechnic College is a government-sponsored college and was established at Dakshineswar in 2016.
 It offers diploma engineering courses in mechanical, electrical and civil engineering.

 Adyapeath Annada B.Ed.
 College was established at Dakshineswar in 2013.

-Schools like Ariadaha Kalachand High School, Dakshineswar High School (oldest educational institution of the area), Dakshineswar Sri Sri Sarada Devi Balika Vidyalaya and Dakshineswar Bharati Bhaban Girl's School are there for Primary and secondary education.
+Schools like Ariadaha Kalachand High School, Dakshineswar High School (oldest educational institution of the area), Dakshineswar Sri Sri Sarada Devi Balika Vidyalaya and Dakshineswar Bharati Bhaban Girls' School are there for Primary and secondary education.